midstar/pycstruct/README.md

 [![Coverage Status](https://coveralls.io/repos/github/midstar/pycstruct/badge.svg?branch=HEAD)](https://coveralls.io/github/midstar/pycstruct?branch=HEAD)
 [![Documentation](https://readthedocs.org/projects/pycstruct/badge/?version=latest)](https://pycstruct.readthedocs.io/en/latest/?badge=latest)

-A python library for reading and writing binary data similar to what is done in C language structs.
+pycstruct is a python library for converting binary data to and from ordinary python dictionaries.

+Data is defined similar to what is done in C language structs.

+Typical usage of this library is read/write binary files or binary data transmitted over a network.

+It supports all traditional data types (integer, unsigned integer, boolean and float) between 1 to 8 bytes large, arrays (lists), strings (UTF-8), bitfields and enums.

+Structs can be embedded inside other structs.

+Individual elements can be stored / read in any byte order.

 Checkout the full documentation [here](https://pycstruct.readthedocs.io/en/latest/).